List of Jobs With Career and Salary Information

 Seventy-five percent of people who ask for a raise get some kind of pay increase, according to PayScale’s Salary Negotiation Guide, so it’s worth your time to figure out the right strategy.
 Come to the negotiating table with a salary range based on solid data and a sense of why it’s in the company’s best interest to give you the pay you deserve.

-Learn how to prepare a salary negotiation script, time your request, and ask in a way that decision makers will respect and hear.
-Also, before you meet with your manager, take a look at these salary negotiation dont's, to avoid throwing a wrench in your plans.
+Learn how to prepare a salary negotiation script, time your request, and ask in a way that decision-makers will respect and hear.
+Also, before you meet with your manager, it's important to know what mistakes to avoid that might throw a wrench in your plans.